burakucncu/gnss-nmea-parser/README.md

 - [ ] Advanced filtering and data validation
 - [ ] Integration with mapping libraries
 - [ ] Support for different coordinate systems
+- [ ] GPS track analysis and statistics
+- [ ] Export to KML and GPX formats
+- [ ] Multi-language support for GUI
+- [ ] Dark theme option for GUI
+- [ ] Elevation profile visualization
+- [ ] Speed and heading calculations from GPS data

 ## License
 This project is open source and available under the [MIT License](LICENSE).